 The production of La Fleur de Bouard sees a five day cold soak at 10 degrees Celsius and a four-week maceration in “OVNI” stainless steel tanks.
 The wine is vinified in a combination of stainless steel vats and short, squat shaped oak barrels.
 The wine receives regular pigeages.

 Malolactic fermentation takes place in 100% new, French oak barrels from four different coopers, Taransaud (40%), Demptos (40%), Darnajou (15%) and Vicard (5%).
 Aging sur lies takes place in 100% new, French oak barrels for an estimated 33 months prior to bottling.
-The wine requires collaring time for the oak to fully integrate into the wine, and for the secondary notes to develop. — a year ago
+The wine requires collaring time for the oak to fully integrate into the wine, and for the secondary notes to develop. — 2 years ago